 The process is a shock to the system, which makes it equally important to have medical professionals who can help with the side effects and cravings, but also the emotional support necessary to keep moving forward with the recovery phase.

 When deciding what type of treatment facility will work best for you or someone you love, consider what’s most important.
 Proximity?
 Cost?
 Atmosphere?
 All of these factor into where recovery will take place and be most successful.

 Many facilities are equipped for both detox and inpatient care.
 The recommendation for inpatient care is 28 days; although, this timeline is adjustable depending on a person’s needs and progress plan.
 Inpatient facilities are calm, secure environments intended to make the experience as comfortable as possible.
 There are facilities close to home.
 While others are located in the mountains, near lakes, or in other peaceful spaces to highlight the comfort level and wellness of those in recovery.

-A benefit to an extended inpatient stay is it allows the person to focus on their sobriety without outside chaos.
+A benefit to an extended inpatient stay is it allows the person to focus on their sobriety without outside chaos to ultimately achieve long term recovery.
 When a person is first going through detox, it’s a vulnerable time as withdrawal symptoms take effect.
 It can be easy to relapse and start the cycle over due to the intense physical dependence.
 With inpatient care, you have the help of experienced staff who can guide you through tough times and give you tools to cope with any temptation and stressors that may arise after rehab.